 Why you should visit local breweries

 Across the United States, the craft brewery scene has exploded in recent years.
 As lovers of high quality, flavorful beer, it’s great to see the industry thriving.
 We try to find and visit craft breweries just about everywhere we go.
 When you support a craft brewery, you are supporting the local economy.
 Perhaps more importantly, you are supporting local, hardworking families.
 Taking it even one step further, when you visit craft breweries, you get a true taste of local flavor, handcrafted and brewed right there in the community.
+And Oklahoma City is truly a community that is underrated.

 Have you been to any of these awesome breweries in Oklahoma City?
 Leave us a comment letting us know your favorite craft brewery.